 More information about this course

-Internationally recognised and respected, BA Fine Art is a broad degree that develops your creative and critical abilities and is a route into a rewarding career as a professional artist.
+Internationally recognised and respected, Fine Art BA is a broad degree that develops your creative and critical abilities and is the best established route into a rewarding career as a professional artist.
 This course also aims to help you develop an extensive range of valuable transferable skills that can lead you in any number of directions after graduation.

-The course supports you to develop your independent thinking and problem solving skills, highly useful when entering the job market.
-Bespoke professional practice modules allows you to gain the skills you need for your chosen field and information about pathways into them.
+The course supports you to develop your independent thinking and problem-solving skills, highly useful when entering the job market.
+Bespoke professional practice modules allow you to gain the skills you need for your chosen field and information about pathways into them.

-Our Fine Art graduates are able to think strategically, work flexibly, be highly organised and use their initiative, as well as having excellent written and verbal communication skills so they are highly employable in a broad range of careers.
-Many students will also have undertaken internships or placements in their chosen fields.
+Our Fine Art graduates are able to think strategically, work flexibly, be highly organised and use their initiative, as well as having excellent written and verbal communication skills, making them highly employable in a broad range of careers.

 Past graduates have gone on to be successful in a number of fields for example working as an artist, curator, photographer, digital media professional, art therapist, teacher, lecturer, designer, researcher, writer, community art worker, performer, media professional, and entrepreneur.